 In July 2021, House Speaker Adrienne Jones pledged that the House intends to put marijuana legalization on the 2022 ballot.
 A 10-member legalization workgroup was formed to study the best way to establish the legal framework for the reform.
 Rep. Luke Clippinger (D), chair of the workgroup, said they would address issues including business licensing, tax policy, and social equity.

-- The fast development of Maryland’s legalization movement, several policy considerations, and growing bipartisan support as presented by John Hudak, a Brookings Institution researcher
+The workgroup took the first step toward legalization when they first met on September 8, 2021.
+Among the topics they discussed were the history of legalization across the country, arrangement to work on creating legislation for a regulated marijuana market and the fast development of Maryland’s legalization movement, several policy considerations, and growing bipartisan support as presented by John Hudak, a Brookings Institution researcher

 Following months of research on adult-use cannabis legalization, Rep. Clippinger pre-filed a bill to bring a marijuana legalization ballot proposal before the state’s voters in the year 2022.
 The measure has been labeled House Bill 1, indicating priority, and was introduced when the General Assembly reconvened on January 12, 2022.
 If approved by voters, the state constitution would be changed to allow adults 21 and older to use and possess cannabis starting in July 2023.

 During the 90-day legislative session, legislators examined topics related to the state’s $4.5 billion budget surplus.
 The legalization of recreational marijuana is one of the issues that legislators addressed.

-On June 14th, 2022, the first hearing was conducted by a Maryland legislative marijuana workgroup after the passage of two pieces of legislation to place cannabis legalization on the November ballot and to adopt some first laws should voters approve the reform.
+On June 14th, 2022, the first hearing was conducted by a Maryland legislative marijuana workgroup after the passage of legislation to place cannabis legalization on the November 2022 ballot and to adopt some first laws should voters approve the reform.
 At the meeting, members of the Maryland House Cannabis Referendum and Legalization Workgroup heard expert testimony on the present landscape of marijuana policy in order to influence their future approach to licensing and regulatory concerns.